MicrosoftDocs/memdocs/sccm/core/plan-design/choose-a-device-management-solution.md

 ---
 # Choose a device management solution for System Center Configuration Manager
 System Center Configuration Manager offers different solutions for managing PCs, servers, and devices.
-You can choose the solution that’s right for you based on the device platforms you need to manage and the management functionality you need.
+You can choose the solution that's right for you based on the device platforms you need to manage and the management functionality you need.

  In this article: